kennytilton/mxtodomvc/README.md

     :items (cF (remove td-deleted (<mget me :items-raw))) :empty? (cF (empty? (<mget me :items))))
 ````
-Yes, those simple examples could reasonably be ordinary functions of the to-do list, but these are just two small carveouts in the progressive decomposition of TodoMVC.
+Those simple derivations could instead be ordinary functions of the to-do list, but these are just two small carveouts in the progressive decomposition of TodoMVC.
 Our win will be the decomposition, not the size of any particular carveout.

 #### A tells B
 What does it mean for A to tell B?
-It means that, when we imperatively change A, Matrix internals will recalculate B:
+It means that, when we imperatively change A, Matrix internals will automatically recalculate B:
 ````cljs
 (input {:class       "toggle"
         ::mxweb/type "checkbox"